-The cause of granuloma annulare is not clear, but doctors suspect it is the result of an immune reaction.
-Having granuloma annulare does not mean that another disorder is present.
+The cause of granuloma annulare is not clear, but doctors suspect it is the result of an immune system reaction.
+Many disorders, infections, drugs, and environmental factors have been noticed in people who have granuloma annulare, but having granuloma annulare does not mean that another disorder is present.

 Granuloma annulare occurs twice as often in women as in men.

-The bumps are usually red but may be slightly bluish, yellowish tan, or skin-colored, and a person may have one bump or several.
+The bumps are usually red but may be slightly bluish, yellowish tan, or the color of the surrounding skin, and a person may have one bump or several.
 The bumps may be tender but usually cause no pain or itching.
 They most often form on the feet, legs, hands, or fingers of children and adults.
 The bumps often expand outwardly to form rings.
 The center of each ring may be clear or be slightly sunken and sometimes pale or light brown.
 In some people, the rings become widespread.

 Doctors usually diagnose granuloma annulare by its appearance.

-A sample of skin may be removed and examined under a microscope (called a skin biopsy) to confirm the diagnosis.
+A sample of skin may be removed and examined under a microscope (called a skin biopsy Biopsy Doctors can identify many skin disorders simply by looking at the skin.
+A full skin examination includes examination of the scalp, nails, and mucous membranes.
+Sometimes the doctor uses a hand-held... read more ) to confirm the diagnosis.

-Isotretinoin, dapsone, and cyclosporine may be effective if rings are widespread.
+Hydroxychloroquine, isotretinoin, dapsone, and cyclosporine are other drugs that may be effective if rings are widespread.